diegomiranda02/automaticVizWithStreamlit/README.md

 You can access your Streamlit application by opening a web browser and visiting http://localhost:8501.

 That's it!
 You've created a Docker image and run a Streamlit application using Python 3.10.9 and the source code from a GitHub project.

-### 3. Creating the Report Structure:
-To begin automating your business report, start by defining the overall structure and layout.
-Streamlit provides various components, such as containers, columns, and widgets, to organize and present your data effectively.
-For instance, you can use the `st.sidebar` container for navigation and configuration options, while using `st.columns` to create multiple columns for displaying different aspects of your report.

 ### 4. Loading and Preprocessing Data:
 Next, you need to load and preprocess the data that will populate your report.
 Streamlit supports various data formats, including CSV, Excel, and databases.
 Use the appropriate data loading functions to read the data into your Python script.
 Once loaded, perform any necessary preprocessing steps, such as data cleaning, filtering, and aggregation, to ensure the data is in the desired format for analysis.